The Patricia H. Kirwan Center

 The start of a capital campaign in 2007 was a major shift for a small volunteer organization in a small town in the Appalachian hills.
 A new facility became imperative when it became clear that rescuing and transport would not be enough to save the majority of the animals arriving at the shelter.
 Out of an average annual intake of 1,300 animals, HART was only able to find rescues and permanent homes to approximately half.

 After 8 years of fundraising and the support of hundreds of people, including a Community Facility loan from the USDA's Rural Development, HART had its official grand opening on May 2, 2014, followed by an Open House on May 3, 2014.

 HART's Animal Center was designed to be able to produce sufficient revenue to support all the charitable programs: adoption, sheltering, animal training, low-cost pay/neuter surgeries, and public information.
 The Center consists of two phases: Phase I contains all the revenue generation units: a veterinary clinic, a boarding kennel, and a grooming services.
-Phase II, to begin in late summer 2014, will have the Adoption & Shelter Wing.
-This wing will hold 60 dogs, 30 puppies, 40 cats, and multiple litters of kittens, all of which will be available for adoption.
+Phase II houses the Adoption & Shelter Wing.
+This wing can hold 60 dogs, 30 puppies, 40 cats, and multiple litters of kittens, all of which are available for adoption.

 In using this two-phase approach, HART joins many forward-thinking animal welfare organizations that have realized that they must be able to generate their own funds to ensure the survival of their facilities and the animals under their protection.